Jism 2

+Jism 2 was released in Indian theatres on 3 August 2012.
+It grossed ₹49 crore on a ₹13 crore budget and received mixed-to-negative reviews from critics.

 Plot

 A woman, Izna (Sunny Leone), is lying on the grass and near death.
 Before she dies, her voice states that she wants to ask forgiveness for her sins.
 The film then flashes back to six months.

 Izna, a former pornographic actress, is approached by intelligence officer Aayan Thakur (Arunoday Singh).
-Aaryan and his father Security Chief Guru Saldanah (Arif Zakaria) want to hire Izna as a 'honey trap' and help them retrieve critical information from Kabir Wilson (Randeep Hooda), Izna's ex-boyfriend.
+Aayan and his father, Security Chief Guru Saldanah (Arif Zakaria), want to hire Izna as a 'honey trap' and help them retrieve critical information from Kabir Wilson (Randeep Hooda), Izna's ex-boyfriend.
 Kabir used to work for the Intelligence Agency but went rogue and now operates as a hitman.

 Izna tells Aayan and Guru Saldanah how she met Kabir six years ago; at the time, Kabir still worked for the agency.
 During one of his missions, he met Izna, who was unknowingly being used to smuggle drugs into a nightclub.
 That evening, Izna followed him home and handed him a love letter written in her own blood.
 They started dating until one day Kabir disappeared without telling Izna where he went.
 Although she desperately tried to find him, she was unable to and resigned herself from ever loving anyone again.

 After Izna agrees to the mission, she is taken to a residential colony in Sri Lanka, where Kabir has been living as a musician for the last few months.
 Izna and Aayan go undercover as an engaged couple, with Aayan pretending to be Karan Rajput, a PR representative.
 To prepare, Izna is given a book with a detailed backstory on how she and 'Karan' met.
-Izna is then tasked to go to Kabir's house and introduce herself as his new neighbour.
+Izna is then tasked with going to Kabir's house and introducing herself as his new neighbour.
 When Kabir sees Izna, he slams the door on her, which upsets her.
-Kabir tries to approach her the next day but she angrily throws a rock at him.
+Kabir tries to approach her the next day, but she angrily throws a rock at him.
 He follows her and writes "Sorry" on her window in his blood but quickly walks away when he gets a phone call.

-Guru Saldanah's team tries to extract the information themselves but are killed by Kabir.
+Guru Saldanah's team tries to extract the information themselves but is killed by Kabir.
 Saldanah narrowly escapes.
 Aayan plans to steal data from Kabir's laptop and asks Izna to distract Kabir.
-She sends a letter to Kabir telling him that she wants to meet him.
+She sends a letter to Kabir, telling him that she wants to meet him.
 After Kabir leaves his house, Aayan breaks in to steal the data.
 However, when he copies the data from Kabir's laptop, it triggers a silent alarm.
-After receiving an alert on his phone Kabir hurries back to his house.
+After receiving an alert on his phone, Kabir hurries back to his house.
 Aayan narrowly escapes with the data, but he later discovers that it had all been falsified information.
 After Aayan tells her how many people Kabir has killed, Izna promises she will bring Kabir down.